Your Phoenix back office runs on spreadsheets nobody can trust

 Custom internal tools: what Phoenix teams actually get

 You build custom internal tools when a workflow has become load-bearing and the low-code platform has become a liability.
-A purpose-built tool gives you validation, permissions, and an audit trail that a spreadsheet never will, plus it pulls live from your ERP instead of a stale export.
+A purpose-built tool gives you validation, permissions, and an audit trail that a spreadsheet never will, plus it pulls live from your ERP (Enterprise Resource Planning) instead of a stale export.
 For a Phoenix builder, that means the crew-scheduling tool reflects today's jobsites, not last Tuesday's copy-paste.

 Feature priorities for Phoenix teams